microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 Make this option configurable in global.json.
 We chose global.json because it's located on the current directory level or its parent directories and is picked up by the dotnet sdk.

-Here are some global.json samples:
+Here are some global.json suggestions:

 1. Enable/Disable Testing Platform